 It’s never too late to take steps to prevent the formation of new wrinkles.
 Try these methods:

-- Wear sunscreen every day: The American Academy of Dermatology recommends wearing sunscreen with SPF 30 and I don’t think you need to go higher as the higher the SPF, the more chemicals are used and can clog pores.
+- Wear sunscreen: When you are spending more than 30 minutes in the sun, it is important to use SPF.
+The American Academy of Dermatology recommends wearing one with an SPF 30 and I do not think you need to go much higher than that as the higher you go, the higher the risk of free radical damage.
 Remember to reapply every few hours.

 - Eat a healthy diet: Limit your sugar intake and eat plenty of fruit and vegetables.
 Two major studies found that people who ate diets high in foods containing vitamin C had fewer wrinkles and less photo-aging.